diegolamanno/gatsby-source-greenhouse/README.md

 To use this source you need to supply a Greenhouse API token.
 You can create a Greenhouse API token by logging into Greenhouse and going to `Configure > Dev Center > API Credential Management > Create New API Key`.
 Make sure it is type **Harvest**.

-You will also need to whitelist your API key for the following endpoints:
+API keys need to be authorized to access specific endpoints.
+Go to `API Credential Management > Manage Permissions` and make sure your key is authorized for the following endpoints:

 * Jobs
 * Job Posts
 * Departments